Environmental Public Health Tracking: Birth Defects Data

 About one in every 33 babies is born with a birth defect.¹ Every four and a half minutes, a baby is born with a birth defect in the United States.² In Wisconsin, nearly 2,000 babies are born with a birth defect each year.

-If taken when a woman is pregnant, certain drugs can increase the chance of birth defects.
-Also, women who smoke and use alcohol while pregnant have a higher risk of having a baby with certain birth defects.
-Other women have a higher chance of having a baby with a birth defect because someone in their family had a similar birth defect.
+If taken during pregnancy, certain drugs can increase the chance of birth defects.
+Also, smoking and using alcohol while pregnant increases the risk of having a baby with certain birth defects.
+A family's genetics can also increase the chances for a baby to have the same birth defect.

 References:

-2. Centers for Disease Control and Prevention.
+2. CDC.
 Facts about birth defects.

 We do not know what causes most birth defects.
 Sometimes they just happen and are not caused by anything that the parents did or didn't do.